vijayko/Blog-Application/README.md

-# Django Project Boilerplate
+# Blog Application in Django
-This repository contains a boilerplate to start any Django project with Docker.
+This repository contains a blog application built in Django with Docker.

+# Features Implemented
+- [x] A user can create, update, and delete a blog post.
+- [x] A user can signup/login.

 ## Getting started